AaltoSciComp/scicomp-docs/help/garage.rst

 - Brainstorm the best strategy are for your problems
 - Work with someone on your issues in real time

-Notes:

-* All garages are designed for researchers and staff working in Aalto (or those who have a need to contact us).

 .. _garage: